 The message is powerful: don't be afraid of these strong emotions within your body.
 Instead, embrace them.
 I like this book's approach because children have an opportunity to describe and to distinguish their various emotions without actually naming “sadness” or “joyfulness”, for example.
 The experience of these feelings can be different from person to person.
 That a good lesson.

 Such a beautiful book for anxiety in kids.
-Simple verse and graceful artwork walk the reader through a meditation.
+A simple verse and graceful artwork walk the reader through a meditation.
 The book is a listening activity for children to experience as they walk through their days.
 A wonderful lesson on being mindful and how to connect with emotion.

 Related Resource: Montessori Silence Game